Adithya65/STM32-Boot/README.md

 # STM32G491RET6U Bare-Metal Bring-Up with FreeRTOS

-This project brings up the STM32G491RET6U microcontroller from reset, implements a minimal runtime environment, ports FreeRTOS, and integrates a UART driver with `printf()` support.
-It includes configurable build options to run either freertos tests or a simple sample application.
+This project initializes the STM32G491RET6U microcontroller from reset, sets up a minimal runtime environment, and ports FreeRTOS with integrated UART driver support for printf().
+It provides a simple command-line interface (CLI) for interaction, along with configurable build options to run FreeRTOS test cases or sample applications such as an LED blink demo and an I²C-based OLED display example.
+Core features supported include I²C communication, UART logging, and multitasking via FreeRTOS.

 ---